corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 * CDS will not provide functionality for automatic updates installation.
 Node administrator will still have to stop-upgrade-restart their nodes manually.
 * CDS is not intended to be used to update the platform itself.
 * How to design a CorDapp that supports upgrades is out of scope of this design document.
 Information about flow versioning, states evolution and contract constraints can be found on the [Corda Docs](https://docs.corda.net)
+* Packaging of CorDapp.
+CDS is agnostic to it and will support multiple packaging formats.

 ### Target solution